Open-Transactions/protocol-docs/docs/OTContract.md

   `Hash: ` which will be excluded from the payload, as long as the last occurrence is `Hash: samy`.
 This is an unexpected behavior that makes it difficult to determine what is part of a signed message and what is not.
-* In the content section, the characters `[dash][space]` (`- `) should be an
-  escape sequence and be removed from the line and added to the content section.
+* In the content section, the characters `[dash][space]` (`- `) at the start of a line should be an escape sequence (see [RFC4880 Section 7.1](https://tools.ietf.org/html/rfc4880#section-7.1).
+The sequence should be stripped before adding it to the payload.
 Instead, the line is added as-is.
   This makes it impossible to provide a signature for a document that has a line starting with two dashes (e.g. an embedded Section-Format document).

 ### XML/Attribute Parser
 * XML elements are processed sequentially.
 Most of the time, a later definition